 “The Internet is not controlled by any single person, organization, or government.
 For the Internet to develop & cater to the needs of our region – of which half of the world’s Internet users reside – we need to get involved in the various platforms that discuss, develop & evolve the Internet,” said Jia-Rong Low, Vice President & Managing Director of ICANN’s Asia Pacific Hub.

 Yoonhong Cho, Vice President of KISA added, “I am very delighted to see the KISA-ICANN joint project on capacity building for the Asia Pacific region bear such fruitful results, in the form of APIGA.
-In partnering with ICANN and with the strong support and significant contribution from our 11 sponsor organizations, I will expect that the inaugural Asia Pacific event will be fully utilized as an incubating platform for the next generation of international leaders for the future Internet.”
+In partnering with ICANN & with the strong support & significant contribution from our 11 sponsor organizations, I'm assume that the inaugural Asia Pacific event will be fully utilized as an incubating platform for the next generation of intercontinental leaders for the future Internet.”